-3.5.3.5 Simple Access
+3.5.4.3 Simple Access

 Simple access services provide operations for reading and writing (logically) consecutive bytes from a data resource.
-The accessed resource may be local or remote: the virtualization interface hides the details of the data location.
+These operations may be POSIX-like[ByteIO].
+The resource accessed may be local or remote: the virtualization interface hides the details of the data location.
 This allows the data services to optimize both data location and data access.

-3.5.3.6 Queries (Structured Access)
+3.5.4.4 Queries

-The OGSA data access services provide mechanisms for applying queries to structured data resources.
+The OGSA data access services provide mechanisms for applying queries against data resources.
 In simple cases these may run an SQL query over a relational database, an XML query over an XML database, or a regular expression over a text file.
 Other services may implement text mining over a set of documents, or distributed queries over federated databases.